AT THE BOTTOM OF A CANYON IN THE BRANCHES OF A TREE

 AMERICAN BLUES SCENE

-“Cathartic Soul Searching Heartbreakers from a Writer with a Poet’s Soul.
-Recorded after something of a musical hiatus following the deaths of two people very close to him; Dawson sounds understandably incredibly emotive on opening track, This Is All There Is.
+“Cathartic Soul Searching Heartbreakers from a Writer with a Poet’s Soul.”
 Don’t be fooled by the laid back sound here; Dawson’s words and prose are truly heartbreaking when you listen intently, especially on headphones.

 Impossible and all the way deep through